CANADA’S Housing AFFORDABILITY Crisis

 In Ontario there are over 950,000 individuals on social assistance and many more earning minimum wage; most of these individuals and families do not have access to subsidized housing.
 And people who rent do not receive the substantial tax benefits that home owners receive when they sell their homes.
-Homeowners pay no capital gains tax when they sell their house.
-The extreme inflation in the market value of real estate values benefits existing home owners and raises residential land values and rent levels, thereby punishing people who rent or hope to purchase a home.
+Homeowners pay no capital gains tax when they sell their house, and the extreme inflation in the market value of real estate benefits existing home owners and raises residential land values and rent levels, thereby punishing people who rent or hope to purchase a home.

-A basic premise underlying our call for a shift in Priorities is that greatly increased funding is required for low-rental housing.
-We have endless research on the need for affordable housing and on strategies for creating housing.
-Redirecting more Federal dollars to create this rental housing needs to be a priority!
+A basic premise underlying our call for a shift in Priorities is that greatly increased funding is required for low-rental housing, as well as co-ops, non-profit models and low-cost home ownership.
+Redirecting more Federal dollars to create this rental housing has to be a priority!

-If the annual increase in military spending were capped at 3% (rather than 7%), then there could be a savings of $100 billion over 20 years that could fund an additional 25,000 low-rental housing units each year.
-This calculation is based on average funding of $5 billion per year, and subsidized capital costs of $200,000 per unit in order to provide deep subsidies for people on social assistance and those working at low wages.
-This housing should include co-ops, non-profit models and low-cost home ownership.
+The federal budget for military spending over 20 years is $553 Billion.
+If 20% of this amount were redirected to housing affordability, then the savings of $100 Billion could fund an additional 25,000 low-rental housing units each year.
+This calculation is based on average subsidized capital costs of $200,000 per unit – to provide deep subsidies for people on social assistance and those working at low wages.
+This housing could include co-ops, non-profit models, and low cost ownership options.

 Our estimate of an average of $200,000 per unit subsidy is based on a number of factors, such as, the levels of social assistance, the minimum wage, the varying land and construction costs in different parts of the country, and new innovative ways of creating housing.
 We can also call on developers and property owners who have benefited from high real estate prices and high rents to contribute towards creating new low-rental units.

 We need to make our priorities known to political candidates in this Federal election.
 Change will only happen if concerned citizens find creative ways to work together.

 Please share this message with other concerned citizens in our city.